cs124/labs/Lab2_LogisticRegression_Solutions.md

 # Answer below
 ```

-*Discussion question—no single correct answer.
-Key points to look for:*
-- A high threshold amplifies biases in the training data: only candidates who look most like historical "successes" pass
-- If historical hiring was biased (e.g., favored certain demographics), the model learns those patterns
-- High confidence predictions tend to be for candidates most similar to the majority in the training data
+If the training data is historically biased (e.g., favoring specific universities or demographics), the model learns that these features are high-confidence indicators of success.
+Setting a high threshold means you are only selecting the safest bets according to the model, which effectively locks in and automates those historical inequities.
+As a result, candidates with non-traditional backgrounds often have feature vectors that the model hasn't seen frequently, so the model assigns them lower confidence scores.
+A high threshold acts as a rigid and abstract barrier that these candidates can find difficult to cross, even if they are highly qualified.

 11. If you lower the threshold to 0.3 to be more inclusive, what is the "cost" to the hiring team?
 How do you narrow in on a fair threshold?